COURSE

 Step 2: Identify and Clarify Claim

-Once rapport and informed consent are established, the next key step is to identify and clarify their claim by asking questions in a respectful and friendly way to confirm our understanding of what they actually believe is true.
-It’s okay if the claim evolves during the conversation.
+Once we have established rapport and informed consent, the next key step is to identify and clarify their claim by asking questions in a respectful and friendly way to confirm we have a sufficient level of understanding about what it is that they actually believe is true.
+It's uncommon for a claim to be initially presented clearly, so it's helpful to ask clarifying questions to make it clear and interesting for a discussion.
+It is okay if the claim you end up exploring has evolved from the initial one.

 Step 3: Identify and Clarify Confidence Level